nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 For most applications and data, GATK and SAMtools models should give similar results.

 Let's assume to work with PANY samples only.
-A possible command line to estimate allele frequencies might be:
+A possible command line to calculate genotype likelihoods might be:
 ```
 angsd -b $DIR/PANY_bams.txt -ref $REF -out Results/PANY \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 \